dcamo0217/prueba_tecnica/README.md

 # About repository

-Clone of the website [Seguro Peludo](https://www.seguropeludo.com.co/), using the React library, for a technical test for frontend development.
+Clone of the website [Seguro Peludo](https://www.seguropeludo.com.co/), using the React library and Styled Components, for a technical test for frontend development.

 ## How to install and use